ESMValGroup/ESMValTool/doc/sphinx/source/community/introduction.rst

 -  Activate the base environment ``conda activate base``
 -  Run ``conda build package -c conda-forge -c esmvalgroup`` to build the conda package
--  If the build was successful, upload the package to the esmvalgroup conda channel, e.g.
+-  If the build was successful, upload all the packages to the esmvalgroup conda channel, e.g.
    ``anaconda upload --user esmvalgroup /path/to/conda/conda-bld/noarch/esmvaltool-2.0.0b2-py_0.tar.bz2``.